 Early glimpse of the 2020 Mondraker kids bikes

 Those of you who like to keep up to date with the latest specs and colour schemes of kids bikes will be interested to see that Mondraker have now got their new 2020 kids bikes listed.
-There's slight changes to the specifications, including pedals and chains, but the most noticeable changes are the colour schemes - for example the new 16" wheel Leader was a bright sky blue - now the colour has been relegated to the saddle and decals.
-The 2020 models are now available for pre-order from Tredz, with delivery in October.
-If you use the code SPROG10 at checkout you'll get 10% off.
+There’s slight changes to the specifications, including pedals and chains, but the most noticeable changes are the colour schemes – for example the new 16″ wheel Leader was a bright sky blue – now the colour has been relegated to the saddle and decals.
+The 2020 models are now available from Tredz.

 New Family Cycling Ireland Facebook Group launched